mvolkmann/react-cypress-demo/README.md

    "cypress:run": "cypress run"
    ```

+6. `npm start`
+   This starts a local HTTP server for running the app.
+   It must be running in order for the tests to work,
+   regardless of whether the tests are run in a browser or headless.

-6. `npm run cypress:open`
+7. `npm run cypress:open`
    This opens the Cypress app.

-7. Press the "Run all specs" button to run all the supplied example tests.
+8. Press the "Run all specs" button to run all the supplied example tests.
    This opens a new browser window and runs the tests there.
    When this completes, close this browser window.

-8. `npm run cypress:run`
+9. `npm run cypress:run`
    This runs the supplied example tests in headless mode using Electron.

-9. Move the `cypress/integration/examples` directory
+10. Move the `cypress/integration/examples` directory
     containing all the supplied example tests
     to a location outside the `cypress` directory
     such as `cypress-hold` so you can refer to them later.

-10. Create a new Cypress test in the `cypress/integration` directory.
+11. Create a new Cypress test in the `cypress/integration` directory.

     ```js
     /* global context: false, cy: false */